The straight truth about iron in well water

 Soil corrosion and erosion: When water from surrounding regions flows into your well, it contains traces of iron.
-This is because the water flows through the earth picking up, dust particles, soil, and rust that travel along with the water finally ending up in your well.
+This is because the water flows through the earth picking up dust particles, soil, and rust that travel along with the water finally ending up in your well.
 These are the two main reasons why you find traces of iron in your supply of water.

-Traces of iron that are above 0.3 parts per million will start to stain what it comes in contact with, and also leave a metallic sometimes bitter taste in your mouth.
+Traces of iron that are above 0.3 parts per million will start to stain what it comes in contact with, and also leave a metallic, sometimes bitter taste in your mouth.

-Why can Iron in Your Water be Hazardous to your health?
+Why can Iron in Your Water be Hazardous to Your health?

 If the water contains toxic amounts of iron, then it is unsafe for our health.
 If most of your daily water use comes from well water, then your health is in danger.
 First, contaminated water enables the spread of water-borne diseases.
 Toxic amounts of iron may attract iron bacteria.
-These are microscopic organisms that feed off on iron leaving behind iron waste.
+These are microscopic organisms that feed off iron leaving behind iron waste.
 This is the gross slime that you find sticking to pipes and provides a breeding ground for other harmful organisms and bacteria.
-The EPA lists iron as a Secondary Drinking Water Contaminant due to the pathogenic organisms that feed off on iron and intensify the risk of infection or disease if consumed by humans.
+The EPA lists iron as a Secondary Drinking Water Contaminant due to the pathogenic organisms that feed off the iron and intensify the risk of infection or disease if consumed by humans.

-Second, large amounts of iron in the body are very toxic, and many health experts caution on checking the purity of your water before consuming it to avoid acute health risks..
+Second, large amounts of iron in the body are very toxic, and many health experts caution on checking the purity of your water before consuming it to avoid acute health risks.

 Third, excessive amounts of iron in water are also hazardous to your hair.
 Well, water also contains high amounts of minerals besides iron and if absorbed by hair, they may cause dryness, darker discoloration, brittleness, and an unpleasant metallic odor.
 If you have light-colored hair, the iron may tint orange, and for those with dark hair, it will turn darker, and it may also cause red highlights.
 Moreover, oxidized iron works the same as mild peroxide when it reaches the hair.
-This may lead to a visible change in your hair texture and an uncomfortable excessive dry feeling.
+This may lead to a visible change in your hair texture and an uncomfortable excessively dry feeling.